-This Consultation was launched on 20 December 2017 and will close on 14 March 2018.
-Clinical Commissioning Groups have been requested to lead engagement with patients and the public to ensure responses are received to the current consultation and that hard-to-reach and vulnerable groups are included in the engagement.
+This consultation was launched on 20 December 2017 and closed on 14 March 2018.
+Clinical Commissioning Groups were requested to lead engagement with patients and the public to ensure responses are received to the current consultation and that hard-to-reach and vulnerable groups are included in the engagement.

-The consultation looks at treating 33 common illnesses with over the counter medications, rather than prescribing medications.
-These illnesses don’t last long and will normally clear up on their own.
-Patients with complex need will still receive a prescription.
+The consultation looked at treating 33 common illnesses with over the counter medications, rather than prescribing medications.
+These illnesses typically don’t last long and normally clear up on their own.

-There is also an ‘easy read’ version of the consultation document available here
+There was also an ‘easy read’ version of the consultation document available

-We are holding a public ‘drop-in’ with Healthwatch at Doncaster Central Library on Monday 26 February from 9.30am-11.30am.
-We will help you to feedback and ensure your views are included, (we can complete the survey on behalf of anyone who would like us to do this for them).
+A public ‘drop-in’ with Healthwatch at Doncaster Central Library took place on Monday 26 February from 9.30am-11.30am.
+We helped people to feedback and ensure their views were included.
+We also completed some surveys on behalf of people who wanted us to do this for them.

-We have been Tweeting about the consultation and we have used both our Twitter (@doncasterccg) and Facebook (NHS Doncaster CCG) accounts to raise the profile of the consultation.
-We have also included details of the public events on our Facebook pages.
+We regularly tweeted about the consultation and used both our Twitter (@doncasterccg) and Facebook (NHS Doncaster CCG) accounts to raise the profile of the consultation.

 Linked to the consultation above, we also supported the South Yorkshire and Bassetlaw Integrated Care System (ICS) campaign to ask people across the region what they think about encouraging more people to self-care and also, where possible, purchasing some medicines that can be bought over the counter as opposed to receiving items via a GP or other prescriber.